rgrcnh/cisco_virl_cluster_bare_metal/README.md

 compute1_internalnet_ip: 172.16.10.241
 ```

-3 - put those lines on /etc/rc.local
+3 - Insert those lines on /etc/rc.local (beware to be inserted before `exit 0` at the rc.local end)
-Those commands will start the VLANs up, using interfaces named as eth2, eth3 and eth4.
+Those commands will start the VLANs up, calling `ifup` automatically.
+The trick here is preserve the names eth2, eth3 and eth4, even if being VLAN interfaces.

 ```
 sudo ip link add link eth1 name eth2 type vlan id 20